-The RFR model is trained to estimate wind speed profiles from 40 m to 200 m at 20 m intervals.
+The RFR model is trained to estimate wind speed profiles from 40 to 200 m at 20 m intervals.
 We chose to develop a single model to predict the entire profile to reduce the computation time needed, as compared to training different models for every height, but found identical performance in both cases.
-Inputs considered in the model for prediction are "surface" (10 m) wind speed (w10), surface wind direction (θ), surface air temperature (T), sea surface temperature (SST), surface pressure, hour of day, time of year, and the difference between T and SST (ΔT) from the five lidar stations described above.
-The time of year was calculated as an index for the number of 10 minute intervals (the training data resolution) in a year starting January 1, 00:00:00 and ending December 31, 23:50:00.
-No information for latitude and longitude are considered as inputs into the model as we want our model to generalize well to many locations without knowing which location the input is coming from.
+Inputs considered in the model for prediction are "surface" (10 m) wind speed ( $w{10}$ ), surface wind direction ( $\theta$ ), surface air temperature (T), sea surface temperature (SST), surface pressure, hour of day, time of year, and the difference between T and SST $(\Delta T)$ from the five lidar stations described above.
+The time of year was calculated as an index for the number of 10 min intervals (the training data resolution) in a year starting on 1 January at 00:00:00 UTC and ending on 31 December at 23:50:00 UTC.
+No information about latitude and longitude is included as input to the model, as we want our model to generalize well to many locations without knowing which location the input is coming from.
 As such, the model only learns the relationships between surface variables and wind profiles without linking specific relationships to given regions.
-Since the stations do not directly have 10 m wind speed available, w10 was interpolated using the power law with α calculated using the wind shear between the surface and the next lowest height available (20 m for Hudson stations, 40 m for Morro Bay and Humboldt).
-The cyclical features (wind direction, hour of day, and time of year) were decomposed into sine and cosine components to preserve their cyclical nature (i.e., to ensure 11 p.m. is equally close to 10 p.m. as it is to midnight) consistent with the treatment of such variables in previous RFR studies (e.g., Sharp et al., 2022).
-Only time and surface variables are considered as inputs in our model, but other studies (Liu et al., 2023; Bodini and Optis, 2020a; Baquero et al., 2022) included variables at several heights as inputs in their models.
-While inputs at other heights could further improve our model, these inputs would be unrealistic for implementation on a gridded wind profile product as no gridded products exist containing observed wind speeds or other variables at those heights.
-Additionally, the training data does not contain any profile data other than the wind speeds (and wind direction at the Hudson stations only).
-Other surface variables like friction velocity, the Charnock coefficient, and sensible heat flux have proved to be important features (Liu et al., 2023) and could potentially improve the model further, but these data are not available at the training stations used in this analysis.
+Since the stations do not directly have 10 m wind speed available, $w{10}$ was interpolated using the power law, with $\alpha$ calculated using the wind shear between the surface and the next lowest height available (20 m for Hudson stations, 40 m for Morro Bay and Humboldt).
+The cyclical features (wind direction, hour of day, and time of year) were decomposed into sine and cosine components to preserve their cyclical nature (i.e., to ensure 23:00 UTC is equally close to 22:00 UTC as it is to midnight), consistent with the treatment of such variables in previous RFR studies (e.g., Sharp et al., 2022).
+Only time and surface variables are included as inputs in our model, but other studies (Liu et al., 2023; Bodini and Optis, 2020a; Baquero et al., 2022) included variables at several heights as inputs in their models.
+While inputs at other heights could further improve our model, these inputs would be unrealistic for implementation on a gridded wind profile product as no gridded products that contain observed wind speeds or other variables at those heights exist.
+Additionally, the training data do not contain any profile data other than the wind speeds (and wind direction at the Hudson stations only).
+Other surface variables, such as friction velocity, the Charnock coefficient, and sensible heat flux, have proved to be important features (Liu et al., 2023) and could potentially improve the model further, but these data are not available at the training stations used in this analysis.